-We find often adults do not seek help for their mental health alongside the abuse as they feel ashamed by the stigma attached to mental health and abuse.
+We find often adults do not seek help for their mental health alongside the abuse as they feel ashamed of the stigma attached to mental health and abuse.

 Independent Sexual Violence Advisor

-As an organisation we understand how difficult it can be to talk about sexual violence, therefore we have established a service to provide support for anyone who has become victim of sexual violence of abuse.
+As an organisation we understand how difficult it can be to talk about sexual violence, therefore we have established a service to provide support for anyone who has become a victim of sexual violence or abuse.

 Our Independent Sexual Violence Advisor (ISVAs) is trained to provide emotional and practical support to survivors of rape, sexual abuse and sexual assault who have reported to the police or are considering reporting to the police.